MeshedNZ/MakerTrail.github.io/index.md

 ![@mosborne01](assets/pix/mosborne01.png)
 **[Mark Osborne](https://twitter.com/mosborne01)** is an expert in future-focused education; innovative and inclusive learning environments.
 His mission is to help all schools become awesomeness incubators.
-(This will be a video presentaion)
+(This will be a video presentation)

 Following these will be a **lightning round** of 3 minute talks from many of the local maker groups that add to the Maker ecosystem in New Zealand.